Shivanand Goswami

-Shivanand Goswami, also known as Shiromani Bhatt was a poet and a scholar of literature, poetics, Ayurveda, Oriental studies, Veda-Vedang, ritualism, theology, astronomy, astrology (Hora Shastra), Sanskrit Grammar and a practitioner of Tantra-Mantra.
+Shivanand Goswami, also known as Shiromani Bhatt, was a poet and a scholar of literature, poetics, Ayurveda, Oriental studies, the Vedas and Vedangas, ritualism, theology, astronomy, astrology (Hora Shastra), Sanskrit grammar, and a practitioner of Tantra–Mantra.

 Early life

 Shivanand was born in Kanchipuram, Tamil Nadu.
-His ancestors were originally Tamil and Telugu-speaking Panchadravida Vellanadu Brahmins, who later settled in Rajasthan, Madhya Pradesh, Uttar Pradesh and other provinces of North India at the request and invitation of some North Indian kings.
-Goswami's grandfather Shriwas Bhatt I is thought to have migrated from Tamil Nadu to North India; he was bestowed the title of "Goswami" on completion of his training in tantra by his guru Satchidananda Sundaracharya in 1525, and renamed as Goswami Vidyanand Nath.
+His ancestors were originally Tamil- and Telugu-speaking Panchadravida Vellanadu Brahmins, who later settled in Rajasthan, Madhya Pradesh, Uttar Pradesh and other regions of North India at the request and invitation of several North Indian kings.
+Goswami's grandfather, Shriwas Bhatt I, is believed to have migrated from Tamil Nadu to North India; he was bestowed the title of "Goswami" upon the completion of his training in tantra under his guru Satchidananda Sundaracharya in 1525, and was renamed Goswami Vidyanand Nath.

-Shiromani Bhatt's father was Shri Jaganniwas Bhatt, who was invited by Bundelkhand king Devi Singh to act as his Rajguru.
-Later, Amber King Bishan Singh invited his son Goswami to his capital town to perform a Vajpeya-Yagna and accepted him as Rajguru of the Kachchawa-clan.
+Shiromani Bhatt's father was Shri Jaganniwas Bhatt, who was invited by the Bundelkhand king Devi Singh to serve as his rajguru.
+Later, the Amber king Bishan Singh invited his son, Goswami, to his capital to perform a Vajapeya Yajna and subsequently accepted him as the rajguru of the Kachchawa clan.